 The Records Officer, who is a professional archivist and information manager, takes the lead on data protection issues for the National Army Museum.

-The Data Controller for the Museum is responsible for ensuring compliance with data protection laws.
-This position is held by the Museum Director.
+As a Data Controller, the National Army Museum, under the Museum Director, is responsible for compliance with data protection laws.

 The Records Officer is responsible for: